Skip to main content

 `size` is the window size in seconds

-`pred` is a test function returning true if the window should be emitted */
+`pred` is a predicate returning true if the window is full */

 create function twinagg(Stream of Timeval s, Number size, Function pred, Vector args)